aronwc/mlsm/papers/pang02thumbs/tlasserr.md

 ####Experimentals####

-- As a preliminary experiment, two graduate students have chosen a list of indicator words to describe positive and negative sentiment.
+- As a preliminary experiment, two graduate students have chosen a list of indicator words to describe positive and negative sentiments.
 It was to test the hypothesis that a list of words could describe a sentiment.
 - A dataset is made of 700 positive-sentiment and 700 negative-sentiment documents randomly chosen in the data.
-- The 3 algorithms (Naive Bayes, Maximum entropy and Support Vector Machines) are launched on the dataset to evaluate the effectiveness of certain parameters to consider (presence, frequency, unigrams, bigrams, parts of speech and position).
+- The 3 algorithms (Naive Bayes, Maximum entropy and Support Vector Machines) are launched on a dataset to evaluate the effectiveness of certain parameters to consider (presence, frequency, unigrams, bigrams, parts of speech and position).
 - Authors focused on features based on unigrams and bigrams.
 Only 16165 unigrams appearing four times and 16165 bigrams appearing seven times are considered.